$64 Find Cheap Flights from Atlanta to Wisconsin

 The average price of all round-trip flights from Atlanta to Wisconsin clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Atlanta to Wisconsin, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from Wisconsin, Thursday is the cheapest day to fly and Monday is the most expensive.
+If you are looking for a flight deal from Atlanta to Wisconsin, look for departures on Fridays and avoid leaving on a Wednesday, as it's usually the priciest day.
+When flying back from Wisconsin, Friday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from Atlanta to Wisconsin?